codesir-co/ecom-email-health-check/readme.txt

-=== WooCommerce Email Health Check ===
+=== eCommerce Email Health Check ===
 Contributors: your_wordpress_username
-Tags: woocommerce, email, smtp, delivery, diagnostic, test, health check Requires at least: 5.0
+Tags: woocommerce, email, smtp, delivery, diagnostic, test, health check, givewp, charitable Requires at least: 5.0
 Tested up to: 6.2
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A free tool to diagnose and test your WooCommerce email delivery, ensuring your order confirmations and notifications always reach your customers.
+A free tool to diagnose and test your eCommerce email delivery, ensuring your order confirmations and notifications always reach your customers.

 == Description ==

-Stop worrying about lost WooCommerce emails!
+Stop worrying about lost eCommerce emails!
 This free, simple plugin helps you diagnose your store's email delivery health in minutes.
 It runs a series of checks to identify common issues that cause emails to end up in spam or fail to send altogether.

 **Key Features:**